FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 ### Radar vs Direct visual; Stealth, Cloak, Omni, Radar, Sonar, Jammer

 There are 2 main visions in the game: direct vision and radar vision.
 Direct vision is present in all units and is what they can "see".
 Radar vision can be divided into radar and sonar vision.
 There are also 2 types of concealing technology: stealth and cloak.
 Stealth hides you from both radar and sonar vision.
 The cloak hides you from direct vision.
-If you can get both (on cybran commander for example) the only way to spot you would be using an omni-vision.
+If you can get both (on Cybran Commander for example) the only way to spot you would be using an omni-vision.
 - Direct vision shows which units are present, what kinda units they are and other info such as HP.
 It does not detect submerged units.
 - Radar vision spots all non-stealthed land, air and surfaced naval units, but only identifies a unit type (land/sea/air), not the exact unit.
 It does not detect submerged units.
 - Omni vision is the type of radar vision that uncovers all stealthed and cloaked units.
 Present on all commanders, t3 radar, spy planes and GC (aeon T4 bot).